As a small business owner, you’re navigating a complex world.

 How Does General Liability Protect Your Business?

 Anyone interacting with your business can file a claim against you.
 This could be vendors, customers, delivery drivers, visitors, or even other companies.
-But commercial general liability insurance can help your business cover the costs resulting from these liability claims.
+But commercial general liability insurance can help your business cover the costs resulting from these claims.

 It can help you pay for: